cybrdad/myfxjournal/README.md

 A very easy-to-use journaling software for a forex trading journey.
-Using Excel intensively and ending with like 30 or 40 columns and lot of calculus everywhere, I wanted something simple with a friendly user interface, and developed this one and decided to make if free to download.
+Using Excel intensively and ending with like 30 or 40 columns and lot of calculus everywhere, I wanted something simple with a friendly user interface, developed this one and decided to make if free to download.
 It needs the dotnet framework v8 to run properly.

 <img width="1478" height="843" alt="Screenshot" src="https://github.com/user-attachments/assets/c2ccc871-b927-4cbc-834f-aae51cf2154c" />